enasequence/read_docs/faq_run_error.rst

 The Problem
 -----------

-| This error is specific to FASTQ files: each entry in such a file should comprise exactly four lines.
+| This error is specific to FASTQ files: each entry in such a file should comprise exactly four lines, none of which should be blank.
   If this is not the case, then the file is either inappropriately formatted or has been corrupted during upload.

 The Solution